kaarelmand/academic-kickstart/content/et/publication/paiste-2020-identifyingglobalvs/index.md

   not necessarily unique to certain time intervals.
-We further show that pyrites in these successions that are most likely to capture ambient seawater sulfate isotopic composition have consistent δ34S values of 15–18‰, which hints at remarkable stability in the marine sulfur cycle over most of the Paleoproterozoic Era.
+We further show that pyrites in these successions that are most likely to capture ambient seawater sulfate isotopic composition have consistent δ34S values of 15–18‰, which hints at remarkable stability in the marine sulfur cycle over most of the Paleoproterozoic Era.'
 publication: 'Earth-Science Reviews'
 url_pdf:
 doi: 10.1016/j.earscirev.2020.103230